 Best Amazon Fire Stick VPN in 2021

-ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best VPN for a lot of things – not least Amazon's range of Fire TV devices.
+ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best service in a lot of situations – not least Amazon's range of Fire TV devices.
 With a dedicated app available in the Appstore you’ll have no hassle setting it up, and it’ll get you streaming geo-blocked content in no time.

 What puts it head and shoulders above the rest, though, is its polished apps, excellent in-depth functions and searing performance.
 Express's Fire Stick VPN is essentially the same as the Android app you’ll get on your mobile – albeit controlled with your remote – and it’s a professional experience through and through.

 Upon opening it you’ll be able to get connected in a single click, or, if you want to start exploring the world’s content, you can open up the server list and pick from over 3,000 options in 90+ countries.
 With that kind of variety, there's little you can’t watch.

 However, none of that’s any good if you don’t have great connection speeds, and ExpressVPN delivers here, too.
 On short-distance connections it has barely any affect on your connection, and it maintains swift and reliable connections when hopping further abroad.

 To keep you private, ExpressVPN doesn’t log any identifying information, and runs its own DNS on every one of its servers.
 On top of that, it also offers the Fire TV-compatible MediaStreamer DNS which can unblock content without actually being connected to the VPN.